-FSA needs to revisit its evidence base regarding adventitious contamination of soya in wheat flour and grist to inform its risk management position on this issue.
-This will help to inform both FSA's handling of incidents involving adventitious contamination of soya and the advice that FSA provides more widely to industry regarding reference doses and action levels for contamination of soya in wheat flour.
+FSA needs to revisit its evidence base regarding adventitious contamination of wheat flour and grist by soya (sometimes referred to as soy) to inform its risk management position on this issue.
+This will help to inform both FSA's handling of such incidents and the advice that FSA provides more widely to industry regarding reference doses and action levels for contamination by soya in wheat flour.

-A risk assessment is required to understand the risk to the allergic population associated with soya in wheat flour milled and consumed in the UK.
-In particular, this needs to take into account up-to-date industry data on prevalence/levels of soya contamination, the potential impact of processing and heat treatment on allergenicity of soya and the applicability of current reference doses to adventitious soya in wheat flour.
+A risk assessment is required to understand the risk to the soya allergic population associated with soya in wheat flour milled and consumed in the UK.
+In particular, this needs to take into account up-to-date industry data on prevalence/levels of soya contamination, the potential impact of processing and heat treatment on the allergenicity of soya and the applicability of current reference doses to adventitious soya in wheat flour.